What it is

 What is The Palladian Society?+

 The Palladian Society is a detective game — one that runs entirely in your browser.
 You are given a real case: a crime scene to explore, suspects to study, evidence to examine.
-Your job is to investigate, form a theory, and defend your conclusion.
+Your job is to investigate, form a theory, and name the culprit.

 No controllers.
 No action sequences.
 No hand-holding.
 Just the evidence and your reasoning.